Singapore starts to reopen for travel, as ‘zero covid’ clips wings of rival Hong Kong

 Officials in Singapore several months ago began priming people for the idea that they must live with the virus.
 Residents accustomed to low cases in the city-state would get jumpy over each new cluster, like one in May linked to the airport.
 Through op-eds from ministers, and video campaigns featuring comedians and community leaders, the government sent a signal that the virus would be endemic and vaccination was the only way forward.

-“All of this needs to be explained to the community,” said Dale Fisher, a senior consultant at the Division of Infectious Diseases in Singapore’s National University Hospital.
+“All of this needs to be explained to the community,” said Dale Fisher, a senior consultant at the division of infectious diseases in Singapore’s National University Hospital.
 “Eventually you are going to have to let covid in, and as soon as you open borders and ease restrictions, covid will thrive.”

 But, he added, “if we believe in the vaccine — which we do — then we don’t expect to see large numbers of severe disease.”